-Why we collect information and what do we do with the information we hold?
+Why do we collect information and what do we do with the information we hold?

 We live in a data-driven world.
-Almost every transaction and interaction you have with most organisations involves you sharing personal data, such as your name, address and birth date.
-You share data online too, every time you visit a website, search for or buy something, use social media or send an email.
+Almost every transaction and interaction you have with most organizations involves you sharing personal data, such as your name, address, and birth date.
+You share data online too, every time you visit a website, search for or buy something, use social media, or send an email.

-Sharing data helps makes life easier, more convenient and connected.
+Sharing data helps make life easier, more convenient, and more connected.
 We can communicate instantly.
 Pay bills.
 Book holidays.
 Apply for jobs.
 Shop and buy things effortlessly.
 Get dentist appointment reminders.
-Sharing data brings countless benefits and advantages into our everyday lives.
+Sharing data brings countless benefits and advantages to our everyday lives.

-The rules came into being on May 25, 2018 and affect everyone in the UK.
+The rules came into being on May 25, 2018, and affect everyone in the UK.
 Working alongside the new Data Protection bill, the regulations are here to make sure everyone's data is used properly and legally - both online and offline.
-We have tightened up - and are continually improving - the ways that your data is gathered, handled and processed.
+We have tightened up - and are continually improving - the ways that your data is gathered, handled, and processed.
 All UK businesses and organisations must comply and our school is no exception.
-GDPR also applies to organisations who are established in the EU, and also outside the EU wherever use of data concerns those within Europe and the UK.
+GDPR also applies to organizations that are established in the EU, and also outside the EU wherever the use of data concerns those within Europe and the UK.

 In addition to this there are many things that parents need to provide explicit consent for that we do in school.
 Everything from whether we can take images of the children (and what we do with them), the apps the children have access to in school, to what content we send you from our School Life App.
 This all means that there is quite a bit of paperwork that comes out each September or when you join our school family for you to consider.
 If you change your mind after you have returned your forms you simply need to notify the office of this.

-To simply this subject for our children we use a video to explain the above in a succinct and child friendly way.
+To simplify this subject for our children we use a video to explain the above in a succinct and child-friendly way.